frasermo/frasermo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi.
 I'm a research student at the University of Cape Town's Digital Image Processing Laboratory within the Department of Electrical Engineering.
+I hold a Bachelor of Engineering (Electrical and Computer) Hons from the University of Cape Town.

-Strong interests in microscopy, fluid stream analysis, optics, computer vision, machine learning, PCB design, and electronics.
+My research interests include microscopy, fluid stream analysis, optics, computer vision, machine learning, PCB design, and electronics.
 Although my time is often spend in laboratories, I am also enjoy field testing and deployment of solutions.

 <!-- The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.